gregr/ina/nscheme/README.md

     types for implementing some variant of inheritance.
 It could also be used to list field names for dynamic field lookup.
 - Equality and identity:
+  - All values are `eq?` to themselves.
+  - Newly-constructed mvectors and mbytevectors, even empty ones, are guaranteed to have unique identities according to `eq?`.
-  - Structurally equal `()`, `#t`, `#f`, symbols, and an unspecified range of small numbers, are always `eq?`.
-This is because they are considered unique objects that are either not allocated at all, or are uniquely allocated.
+  - Structurally equal `()`, `#t`, `#f`, and symbols, are always `eq?`.
-  - All values are `eq?` to themselves.  i.e., `(let ((x _)) (eq? x x))` always evaluates to `#t` when `_` evaluates to a value.
-  - Structurally equal values of other immutable types may be uniquely allocated, but are not required to be.
-A constructor for such a type is allowed to reuse an existing, structurally-equal allocation.
-  - Values of mutable types are always uniquely allocated.
-This includes zero-length mvectors and mbytevectors.
-These values can be reliably used to produce unique identities that will be distinguished by `eq?`.
+  - `eqv?` returns `#t` for structurally equal numbers, strings, and bytevectors, and in every case that `eq?` returns `#t`.
+  - `equal?` returns `#t` for all structurally equal values of all s-expression types.
+That is, structurally equal, immutable, non-procedure, non-record values.
+For all procedures, records, mbytevectors, and mvectors, even empty ones, `equal?` returns the same result as `eq?`.
+  - Any structurally equal, immutable values are allowed to share the same (immediate or allocated) object, even if they were constructed at different times.
+This means that newly-constructed pairs and vectors are not guaranteed to have unique identities according to `eq?`.
-  - Procedures that have indistinguishable application behavior may share the same allocation, even if they appear to close over mutable values.
+  - Procedures that have indistinguishable application behavior may share the same object, even if they appear to close over mutable values.
 (An optimizer may recognize that a closed-over mutable value does not impact the procedure's behavior.)
-  - All values produced by evaluating a particular `quote` expression are always `eq?`.
-The reason is that a `quote` expression evaluates to the same object that has been embedded in the `quote` expression structure itself.
+  - Note that evaluating a `quote` expression does not construct a new object.
+A `quote` expression evaluates to the object that is contained in the expression itself.
-    - Every `quote` expression is itself a value that must be allocated and constructed programmatically, with some value embedded inside, before it is evaluated.
-That embedded value must also either be a non-allocated value, or is allocated, before the `quote` expression is evaluated.
+    - Every `quote` expression is itself a value that must be allocated and constructed programmatically, containing another value, before it is evaluated.
+That contained value must also either be an immediate object, or have been allocated before the `quote` expression is evaluated.
 For instance, `read` will build such `quote` expressions, performing any allocations necessary to do so.
 And so the values returned by evaluating any particular `quote` expression will always be the exact same object.
     - So each evaluation of the same `(quote #(123))` expression returns the same vector object.
       - Different `(quote #(123))` expressions may return different vector objects.
-It depends on whether or not the embedded vector is the same allocated object.
+It depends on whether or not the contained vector is the same allocated object.
-  - `eqv?` returns `#t` for structurally equal numbers, strings, and bytevectors, and in every case that `eq?` returns `#t`.
-    - `eqv?` returning `#f` implies that `eq?` returns `#f`, but not vice versa.
-  - `equal?` returns `#t` for all structurally equal values of all s-expression types.
-That is, structurally equal, immutable, non-procedure, non-record values.
-For all procedures, records, mbytevectors, and mvectors, even zero-length ones, `equal?` returns the same result as `eq?`.
 - No primitive character type: a string is indivisible until it is decoded as a bytevector
   - e.g., `string->utf8` and `utf8->string`
   - no `string-ref`, since basis of decomposition depends on context